vladpi/yappa/README.md

 At this point WSGI applications and raw functions are supported, tested on Flask and Django.
 ASGI applications (FastAPI, Starlette) will be added in the future
 ## Database connectivity
 Only YandexDB is supported inside Yandex Cloud.
-So and database you use has to have public IP address
+So any database you use has to have public IP address
-Postgress will be added soon, see updates
+Managed Postgress will be added soon, see updates
 ## Headers and authorization
 Please note that some request headers (like Authorization) are deleted before function is invoked
+# How does this work
+!
+TODO
+# Yandex Cloud authorization
+!
+TODO
 # Troubleshooting
 - grpcio on Apple M1
 There is a known issue with installing grpcio on M1 Macs,